kubernetes/cloud-provider-openstack/docs/using-barbican-kms-plugin.md

 +----------------+----------------------------------------------------------------------+
 ```

-2. Get the Key Id
+2. Get the Key Id, It is the uuid in *Secret href*
 ```
 $ openstack secret order get http://hostname:9311/v1/orders/e477a578-4a46-4c3f-b071-79e220207b0e
  +----------------+-----------------------------------------------------------------------+